Karim-Othman/Notepad-on-K8s/README.md

 - this file should
     - deploy one replica of mysql:5.7 image
     - (as mentioned before) use nodeSelector and restrict the deployment to "mysql-persist-node" nodes
-    - refrence "MysqlPass" secret created before as MYSQL_ROOT_PASSWORD
+    - reference "MysqlPass" secret created before as MYSQL_ROOT_PASSWORD

 8- create the defined “mysql-deployment.yml” file